-It was 1965 and a certain Dr Bob Smith, orthodontist and skiing obsessive, was searching for a solution to the problem of being able to ski in poor visibility.
-What he developed was the first sealed lens with breathable vent - it was a massive jump forward in goggle technology.
+It was 1965 and there was a certain Dr Bob Smith.
+Dr Smith was an orthodontist and skiing obsessive who was searching for a solution to the problem skiing in poor visibility.
+What he developed was the first sealed lens with breathable vent.
+It was a massive jump forward in goggle technology.
 That was five and a half decades ago and Smith Optics have been pioneers of sports eyewear development ever since.

 And so we come to today.
-The all new Smith 4D MAG has again raised the bar for lens innovation with the introduction of BirdsEye Vision.
+The Smith 4D Mag has again raised the bar for lens innovation with the introduction of BirdsEye Vision.
 This is a lens technology claimed to give a 25% increase of overall field of view compared to Smith’s already impressive I/O series.
-I have good prior knowledge of Smith I/O Goggles reviewed here and the Squad XL which I reviewed here.
-So, when Smith sent me some of the 4D MAG’s to review I was delighted to check out how they performed.
+So, when asked me to complete a Smith 4D Mag goggles review I was delighted to check out how they performed.

-The first thing you’ll notice about the 4D MAG’s is the lens - you will really notice the lens!
-The patented BirdsEye curved lenses is a thing to behold and really looks like something a spaceman might wear.
-They are available in varied colours but I received a pair with sleek grey lenses reminiscent of the sort of thing Sandra Bullock and George Clooney wore in Gravity!
-Put simply, the lens curves at the edges to give a very sleek appearance.
-They look great.
+The first thing you’ll notice about the 4D MAG’s is the lens.
+You will really notice the lens.
+The patented BirdsEye curved lenses is a thing to behold.
+It actually looks like something a spaceman might wear.
+They are available in varied colours but I received a pair with sleek grey lenses along with an additional Storm Rose lens suitable for low/flat light.
+They are very stylish looking goggles.

-Beyond that, the goggles incorporate the Smith MAG interchangeable lens system.
-This is an efficient quick change system where the lens is securely held in place by magnets and the addition of a locking clip at each side ensures the lens can’t unclip accidentally.
+Beyond that, the goggles incorporate the Smith Mag interchangeable lens system.
+This is an efficient quick change system where the lens is securely held in place by magnets and a locking clip at each side.
 To change the lens you just need to flick the side switches and it will effortlessly pop off.
 This allows simple in the field lens changes.

 Each set of goggles comes with two different ChromaPop snow lenses to cover bright and low light conditions.
 ChromaPop is another Smith technology which allows the lens to filter two specific wavelengths of light that cause colour confusion.
 This means the lens delivers greater definition, more natural colour and greater clarity.
 In simple terms it allows you to see more detail.